ndwarshuis/org-ml/README.md

 #### om-elem-build-table `(&key tblfm post-blank &rest nodes)`

-Build a table element with `nodes` as contents.
+Build a table element with `nodes` as children.

 The following properties are settable:
 - `tblfm`: a list of oneline strings